kalkih/mini-graph-card/README.md

 Make sure you have the latest versions of `mini-graph-card.js` & `mini-graph-lib.js`.

 If you have issues after updating the card, try clearing your browser cache.

+If you have issues displaying the card in older browsers, try changing `type: module` to `type: js` at the card reference in `ui-lovelace.yaml`.

 ## License
 This project is under the MIT license.